NEC Birmingham – Where to Eat, Drink & Sleep

 Pinpointed in the centre of the UK, the NEC in Solihull, Birmingham is the largest exhibition venue in the country, with 40 years of show business history, and it now stages over 500 events every year with 2.4 million guests entering through its doors.
 ‘The shows would never come out of London’, was once reiterated by the Leicestershire Council back in the 1970’s, as they refused planning permission for the NEC at the initial stages.
 However, Birmingham refused to abide by that, as they constructed the NEC in 1976, and ‘the rest they say… is history’.
 It has surpassed all London exhibition centres in terms of size as it boasts 18 exhibition halls, 32 conference suites, abundance of outdoor spaces and the Resorts World Arena.

-Due to its location, you don’t need to venture too far away from the complex for your accommodation and amenities, with everything you need at your fingertips.
+Due to its location you don’t need to venture too far away from the complex (and not into Birmingham city centre) for your accommodation and amenities, with everything you need at your fingertips.
 If you’re likely to be heading to the NEC soon, then have a gander at my recommendations to maximise your time in the number one exhibition centre in the country’s second city – I’ve got you covered!

 Restaurants and Cafes